finos/symphony-wdk/docs/reference.md

 String that contains the host and the path to be targeted.

-The query parameters values are encoded with UTF-8 format by the activity.
+The query parameters values are, by default, encoded with UTF-8 format by the activity.
+The encoding can be disabled using [encode-query-params](#encode-query-params).

 #### method